 The University of Virginia Medical Center has a Level 4 epilepsy surgery center, which is the highest designation assigned by the National Association of Epilepsy Centers.
-What makes the program unique is that Jeffrey Elias, M.D., the chief epilepsy surgeon, conducts functional neurosurgery as well as traditional epilepsy surgery, which means that he is uniquely suited to perform stereotactic placement of electrodes for intracranial monitoring.
+Jeffrey Elias, MD is our adult epilepsy neurosurgeon and Hasan Syed, MD is our pediatric epilepsy neurosurgeon.

 Epilepsy surgery at UVa is integrated with the F.E.
 DreifussComprehensive Epilepsy Program to address all surgical and nonsurgical diagnostic and treatment modalities.
 The program offers the most advanced resources available to help patients achieve remission of their seizures.
 This is a comprehensive program not only in terms of the team approach to care, but also in the team’s ability to apply every available diagnostic and treatment option.

 Surgery as an Early Option